 Thankfully, it is generally not a common occurrence, but there will be an odd occasion for a dog fight.
 If this is something you experience, you need to be incredibly careful when breaking up a dog fight in a safe way so that you do not get bitten.
 Dogs go into fight or flight mode and will often bite out of defence.
-This means if you try and break up a dog fight with our hands, you may get bitten – even by your own dog.
+This means if you try and break up a dog fight with your hands, you may get bitten – even by your own dog.

 If you can see, the approaching dog is likely to be trouble, then shout ‘no!’ or ‘sit!’ in a firm voice.
 Many dogs will understand this.

-As general rule dogs are generally good at sorting out differences and 9 out of 10 times nothing will happen.
+As a general rule, dogs are generally good at sorting out differences and 9 out of 10 times; nothing will happen.
 Even if the dogs fight around 70 per cent of the time, it is just noise and over in a few seconds.

 Try and keep calm and keep a clear head.
 As mentioned above, resist the temptation to try and grab your dog.
 Due to the fight or flight instinct, there is an 80% chance you will get bitten.

 Try to distract the fighting dogs in some way.
 Below are a few tips on breaking up a dog fight.

 Make some noise

 if there is a dustbin lid or something nearby, try banging this to make a loud noise

 Bring a bottle of water with you, especially on new walks.
-Should you need to break up a dog fight then throwing water at the dogs is a great distraction.
-This won’t cause any harm to the dogs apart from making them a bit damp and will often be enough to make the walk away
+Should you need to break up a dog fight, then throwing water at the dogs is a great distraction.
+This won’t cause any harm to the dogs apart from making them a bit damp and will often be enough to make them walk away.

 Throw an object to try and break up the dog fight safely.